ncthomas/configs/README.md

-# matplotlibStyles
+# Configs

-Style files for matplotlib
+Collection of config files